felipeimp22/JS-Typing-RequireFields-without-Typescript/README.md

 ## Hello World !!!!

-first we'll create our javascript archive, when we realize that we need some required field,we need to create a function that will throw an Error if the field dont exists, Exemple:
+ first we'll create our javascript archive. when we realize that we need some required field, we need to create a function that will throw an Error if the field dont exists, Exemple:

 > <p> const isRequired = (text) => { throw new Error(`${text} is required `) } </p>